jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/5_Physical_Collet.typ

 + Minimum and maximum spacing requirements
 + Force magnitude and directional parameters

-// TODO enable it
-// @chap_4_0
-presents a systematic approach to obtain these parameters through detailed load approximation analysis, surrogate modeling, and optimization.
+@chap_4_0 presents a systematic approach to obtain these parameters through detailed load approximation analysis, surrogate modeling, and optimization.
 Knowledge of these variables, combined with the evaluation frameworks established in @tab_32 and @tab_33, enables enhanced precision in assessing each #gls("lie") configuration's suitability.
 The required quantity of #glspl("lie") directly impacts cost considerations.
 Additionally, spacing requirements influence both the feasibility of attachment methods and the availability of unobstructed areas.
 These clear areas are potentially beneficial for visual strain measurements and structural monitoring.
 This quantitative foundation, coupled with the qualitative evaluation criteria, provides a comprehensive basis for informed #gls("lie") selection tailored to specific project requirements.